 Five Frequently Asked Questions about EDS And School by Peggy Rocha Snuggs

 Peggy was an educator in Tampa, Florida who is now retired after 35 years of teaching.
-She’s also the mother of a daughter with EDS.
-She is currently a volunteer on the Board of The EDS Network CARES and is the author of the booklet:
+She’s also the mother of a daughter with Ehlers-Danlos Syndrome.
+She is currently a volunteer on the Board of The Ehlers-Danlos Syndrome Network CARES and is the author of the booklet:

 Meeting The Needs of the Ehlers-Danlos Child and Parent’s Guide